CES 2023: Companies tout environmental innovations - ExBulletin

 Customers are already on the waiting list for seedlings that are still in the nursery.

 Neoplants founder and CEO Lionel Mora is a passionate ex-Google employee who sings a little differently than the other founders at electronics conventions, creating a vibe that technology can solve anything.
 Consumption needs to be addressed before people can turn to engineering solutions, he said.
-But when it comes to innovation, we believe biology is the way to go because it is sustainable by design.
+However, “when it comes to innovation, we believe biology is the way to go because it is sustainable by design.

 As countries grapple with how to limit global warming and conserve natural resources and biodiversity, more companies are stepping up their own efforts to build sustainable supply chains and curb emissions. increase.
 Like Neoplant, tackling environmental issues is their whole raison d’etre.